nkp-google/compressor-head-android/README.md

 ***Via your own android smartphone.***

 - Enable [USB Debugging](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) on your phone.

+- Install adb drivers for your smartphone from your manufacturer's website.

 - Click **Run** on the Android Studio tool bar, or **Shift + F10** and then choose your phone to [run the app](https://developer.android.com/studio/run/device.html).

 ***By running a virtual device.***